beechit/json-to-code-climate-subset-converter/README.md

 # json-to-code-climate-subset-converter
-CLI tool that'll convert supported JSON files to a subset of the Code Climat JSON format
+CLI tool that'll convert supported JSON files to a subset of the Code Climate JSON format

 ## Supported JSON files